Skip to main content

 Enable sorting

-To enable sorting data by columns in ascending/descending order, set the sort parameter of the needed column in the columns array to true.
-Multiple sorting is activated by default in case sorting is set for more than one column.
+To enable sorting data by columns in ascending/descending order, set the sort parameter of the needed column in the columns array.
+You can set it to true for default sorting behavior or provide a custom comparator (a, b) => 1|-1|0 to define column-specific sorting (see the section below).

 The example below shows how to enable sorting for columns: